dcunited001/dcunited001.github.io/_drafts/merits-and-faults-of-intellectual-property-endgame-scenarios.md

 - examples of cyclic dynamics

+The economic distruption we see today is not.
 - There are finitely many ideas to be discovered
     - while one can alter the sequence in which ideas are developed to increase the amount of flux in liquidity that results to optimize the economics of innovation, there is a final endgame